Havel: Spandau to Plaue

 The stretch of the river between the confluence with the Spree at Spandau and the junction with the Elbe–Havel Canal at Plaue is administered as part of the Lower Havel–Waterway, which also includes the stretch of river downstream to the confluence with the Elbe.
 Between Spandau and Plaue, the river forms part of the main inland waterway route from the Rhine and the west of Germany; from Hamburg and the North Sea ports, to both Berlin and Poland.
 It thus carries a considerable amount of commercial traffic.

-South of Spandau, the river widens into a wide lake with a bathing cove, called Großes Fenster ([ˈɡʁoːsəs ˈfɛnstɐ]; literally "Great Window"), and then a large arm known as the Großer Wannsee, which both can be very busy with leisure craft due to its proximity to Berlin.
+South of Spandau, the river widens into a wide lake that extends, through some narrower areas, to Potsdam.
+On the east bank south of Spandau is the Grunewald with several beaches, among them the Großes Fenster ([ˈɡʁoːsəs ˈfɛnstɐ]; literally "Great Window") with an unobstructed view upriver, hence the name, followed by the island of Schwanenwerder and the large arm known as the Großer Wannsee.
+This part of the river can be very busy with leisure craft.
 The island of Pfaueninsel is also a feature of this stretch of the river.
-Several of Berlin's ferries cross these waters, carrying passengers and tourists.
+A public ferry crosses these waters between Wannsee and Kladow, carrying passengers and cyclists.

 The Teltow Canal joins the river from the east via the Griebnitzsee just before the city reaches the city of Potsdam, providing an alternative route to the Oder–Spree Canal avoiding central Berlin.
 The Griebnitz Canal provides a short cut for smaller vessels from the Griebnitzsee to the Großer Wannsee.

 At Potsdam the navigation splits into two channels.
 The Havel, here known as the Potsdamer Havel, takes a route southwest through Potsdam and the Templiner See to the Schwielowsee, then northwest to Paretz, whilst the Sacrow–Paretz Canal takes a shorter route due east to Paretz, saving some 13 km compared to the 29 km Potsdamer Havel.
 The Potsdamer Havel is crossed by the Kiewitt Ferry in Potsdam itself, and by the Caputh Ferry at the entrance to the Schweilowsee.

 At Paretz the two channels join up again, as does the Havel Canal from further upstream.
 Just downstream of Paretz, the river is crossed by the Ketzin Cable Ferry.
 At Brandenburg an der Havel, the navigation again splits into two routes.
 Commercial shipping descends through a lock into the Silo Canal that passes to the north of the city centre.
 Leisure craft pass through the centre of the city, using the short Brandenburg City Canal, a smaller lock, then a stretch of the river.
 Both routes rejoin in the linked lakes of Breitling See and Plauer See, which leads up to Plaue.